 The "I" (or incomplete) grade is assigned when you notify the instructor that you cannot attend the last one or two class sessions, must miss the final exam, or are requesting an extension for turning in the final project or paper.
 You are responsible for negotiating this arrangement with the instructor in advance.
 Note that in order to receive an "I" you must have a passing grade currently in the course.

-You will have three months from the ending date of the course to complete the course work before the grade automatically converts to an "F," "NP," or "NC" (depending on the course number).
+You will have three months from the ending date of the course to complete the course work before the grade will convert to an "F," "NP," or "NC" (depending on the course number).
 Receiving an "I" does not entitle you to be able to attend any portion of the respective course without paying the course fee the next time it is offered.

 When you are enrolled for credit in X1 to X199 numbered courses, you will be assigned one of the following grades: A, B, C, D, F, P, NP, or I.